Notes Payable and Other Long Term Debt

 Other Long-Term Debt

-As of March 31, 2019, the Company had an equipment purchase loan agreement for a specialty piece of equipment to be used in the Company’s electrical construction operations in the amount of $405,000 plus interest and sales tax.
-The agreement requires monthly payments of $10,687 plus interest at a 5.85% fixed rate.
-The loan matures on June 14, 2021 and permits prepayment without penalties.
+As of December 31, 2018, the Company had an equipment purchase loan agreement, maturing on June 14, 2021 for a specialty piece of equipment to be used in the Company’s electrical construction operations in the amount of $405,000 plus interest and sales tax.
+The agreement required monthly payments of $10,687 plus interest at a 5.85% fixed rate.
+On August 29, 2019, the Company paid the loan in full prior to its maturity.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.